 The following legislation, policies and strategies provide the framework and guidelines for waste avoidance, waste reduction, waste re-use, waste recycling and waste disposal activities which will be adopted during the construction and operational phases of the SIMTA proposal.
-It is important to note that new legislation and amendments to existing legislation may be introduced at the time of lodgement.
+It is important to note that new legislation and amendments to existing legislation may be introduced, and the information available at the time of lodgement.